 I bought a copy of “Blue Like Jazz” by Donald Miller.
 Nashville: Thomas Nelson, 2003.
-I haven’t really started reading it yet but I just love the author’s note:
+I read it some time ago but this quote from the author’s note has stuck with me:

 I never liked jazz music because jazz music doesn’t resolve.
 But I was outside the Bagdad Theater in Portland one night when I saw a man playing the saxaphone.
 I stood there for fifteen minutes, and he never opened his eyes.
 After that I liked jazz music.
 Sometimes you have to watch somebody love something before you can love it yourself.
 It is as if they are showing you the way.

 Some years ago I was blessed to be in a church where people who loved God also knew how to worship him.
 They showed me the way.

 For more quotes by Don Miller click here.